MV Cemfjord

 The Cemfjord was a Cyprus-registered cargo ship which foundered in the Pentland Firth off the north-east coast of Scotland on 2 January 2015.
-Built as the general cargo ship Margareta in 1984, she was converted to carry cement in 1998 and was en route from Aalborg, Denmark to Runcorn, Cheshire, United Kingdom when she capsized in bad weather and sank in 270 ft of water.
+Built as the general cargo ship Margareta in 1984, she was converted to carry cement in 1998.
+She was en route from Aalborg, Denmark to Runcorn, Cheshire, United Kingdom in January 2015 when she capsized in bad weather and sank in 270 ft of water.
 All eight crew were presumed lost.
 No bodies were recovered, and the ship has been left as a sea grave.